sayan123234/MT5-Entry-setup-Detector/READEME.md

 ## Alert System

-The system now features two types of alerts:
+The system features two types of alerts:
 1. Confirmed FVGs: All candles in the pattern have closed
 2. Potential FVGs: Pattern detected but some candles are still forming

 Alert features:
 - Detailed candle status information
 - 24-hour deduplication (no repeat alerts for same pattern)
-- Automatic cache cleanup at midnight
+- Automatic cache cleanup at midnight and program exit
 - Separate tracking for potential and confirmed patterns

 Sample alert message: